inflearn/spring-data-mongodb-kotlin-dsl/README.md

 You should refer to [the following manual](https://www.mongodb.com/docs/atlas/sample-data/) to configure sample data as well.
 Because most example codes are provided based on the sample data.
 If test codes are using `Atlas Search`, you also need to create a suitable search index.
-Please refer to each example documentation for more information.
+Please refer to each documentation of the example code for more information.

 ## Contributors